sriprabha/online-shopping/readme.md

 9. Set the width and height for each image to be 100% to occupy the available column width and to not display a scroll bar.
 10. Added a product directive to load the template for each product.
 11. Used Chrome's PageSpeed Analyser to analyze load time and results of the changes.

-The app is configured to run with npm.
+12. Screenshots are added under the screenshot folder The app is configured to run with npm.
 Running npm start in the online-shopping directory should load the app.